Pritam Rani Siwach: Career

 Pritam was born in village Jharsa, near Gurgaon, Haryana, and started playing hockey at the age of 9.
 She had developed her hockey in the guidance of PTI Master Tara Chand in the school of Jharsa.
 Master Tara Chand and Head master Raghwendra Singh Yadav has helped her to become a best player of Hockey.

 Pritam Rani Siwach is now Coach with Indian Women Hockey team for World Cup and Commonwealth Games.

+Awards

+Pritham received an Arjuna Award in 1998 and the Dronacharya Award in 2021.